 After knowing the possible causes for Roku will not play MP4 videos, you can try the following methods to solve your problem.

-#1 Codec Compatibility
+#1 Check Codec Compatibility

 Roku devices are known to support H.264 video codec and AAC or MP3 audio codecs within MP4 files.
 If your MP4 file uses a different codec, Roku may struggle to play it.
 Consider converting the file using compatible codecs – H.264/AVC (.MKV, .MP4, .MOV).

-#2 Resolution and Bitrate
+#2 Adjust Video Resolution and Bitrate

 Roku has specific limitations on supported resolutions and bitrates.
 Ensure that your MP4 file adheres to Roku's recommended specifications.
 Converting the file to a standard resolution and bitrate might resolve playback issues.